The aim of

 Textbooks:

-1. Design Patterns: Elements of Reusable Object Oriented Software, E. Gamma, R. Helm,
+Patterns: Elements of Reusable Object Oriented Software, E. Gamma, R. Helm,

 R. Johnson, and J. Vlissides, Addison -Wesley Professional, 1995